O1 visa

 I have to admit, some of this reminded me of a class I took on detecting deception by performing a forensic analysis of written statements.

-Having said all that, though Dr. Frazer did an outstanding job of exposing the intellectual dishonesty of CAA’s, he also warned to avoid the dangers of the opposing extreme views, and that there is a healthy balance.
+Having said all that, though Dr. Frazer did an outstanding job of exposing the intellectual dishonesty of CAA’s, he also warned against the dangers of the opposing extreme views, and that there is a healthy balance.

-That my friend is not Christian.
-We need to think less like Americans, and more like Christians.
-The book of Acts is still open.
-Again, though Christians do benefit from the First Amendment out in the world.
+That, my friend, is not Christian.
+We need to think less like Americans and more like Christians.
+The book of Acts is still open.1 Again, though, Christians do benefit from the First Amendment out in the world.
 This ecumenical and contra-scriptural document is not obligatory, nor should it be desired in the Lord’s Church.

-Lastly, I am grateful for this lecture, and for our experience at Providence Christian College.
-After talking to some of their staff, speaking with my own pastor, and doing further research, if you’re seeking an undergraduate degree, please consider this college.
+Lastly, I am grateful for this lecture and for our experience at Providence Christian College.
+After talking to some of their staff, speaking with the pastor who invited us, and doing further research, if you’re seeking an undergraduate degree, please consider this college.

 May I close with a passage that puts this into perspective.

-“For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself” (Philippians 3:20-21).
+“For our conversation is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: Who shall change our vile body, that it may be fashioned like unto his glorious body, according to the working whereby he is able even to subdue all things unto himself.” – Philippians 3:20-21

 Add a Comment